mpartipilo/tikatours_src/data/extracted/content/tour/georgia-tours/group-tours/joy-of-the-caucasus/itinerary.zh.md

 After breakfast at the hotel, we embark on a city tour of Baku.
 We take you along the central streets and green parks of the city, pointing out the main attractions along the way.
 In the afternoon, enjoy an excursion in Old Town, Icheri Sheher.
-This UNESCO\-recognized area of Baku hosts fascinating structures dating back as far as the seventh century.
+This UNESCO-recognized area of Baku hosts fascinating structures dating back as far as the seventh century.
 Visit the Palace of the Shirvans’ Shahs, the most striking example of the medieval palace structures in Azerbaijan, dating to the middle of the 15th century.

 Next, leave for a tour of the Absheron Peninsula.
 The Caspian Sea is well within reach in Baku, and a drive around the Absheron Peninsula offers an unforgettable view of this hidden Eurasian treasure.
-Visit the well\-preserved ancient castles of the Absheron Peninsula, dated from the 12th century and situated farther from Baku.
+Visit the well-preserved ancient castles of the Absheron Peninsula, dated from the 12th century and situated farther from Baku.
 There are several fine medieval castles, in the surrounding towns, all having been built for defense by the Shirvan’s Shahs.Return to the hotel to for an evening